novialriptide/novialriptide/README.md

 ## 👾 About Me
-A class of 2026 student studying Computer Science at Rutgers University, currently employed by Rutgers Open System Solutions.
+A class of 2026 student studying Computer Science.
 I enjoy contributing to open source projects I like such as [osu!lazer](http://github.com/ppy/osu) (the popular circle-clicking rhythm game) and [pygame-ce](https://github.com/pygame-community/pygame-ce) (the fork of the popular Python game framework) as well as creating my own such as [a full stack music streaming service](https://github.com/hanamusic), [rutgersesports.club](https://github.com/rutgersesports/rutgersesports.club), [a third-party pixiv app](https://github.com/novialriptide/pix), and